spikedoanz/spikedoanz.github.io/content/how-i-meditate-1.md

 heart.

-if this is a bit too abstract, try using your center of mass, that usually also works fine for this exercise. in fact, "center of mass" is just one special case of propioception.
+if this is a bit too abstract, try using your center of mass, that usually also works fine for this exercise. in fact, "center of mass" is just one special case of proprioception.

 for this meditation tutorial boss, you'll want to just pay attention to how your body sits.

-while it sounds trivial, propioception forms the basis of what i feel is the effective form of meditation[^8] .
+while it sounds trivial, proprioception forms the basis of what i feel is the effective form of meditation[^8] .

 this is simple by design. i've tried a handful of other meditation methods (breathwork and third eye